 Best Time to Visit

-November through April is dry season on the Andaman coast: clear skies, calm seas, and reliable visibility for snorkeling and island trips.
+November through April is dry season on the Andaman coast, with clear skies, calm seas, and reliable visibility for snorkeling and island trips.
 This is also high season, meaning December through February brings the highest prices and the heaviest crowds, particularly at Maya Bay, the Big Buddha, and Bangla Road.

 May through October is the wet season.
 Rain is rarely continuous, it comes in afternoon storms, and the mornings are often clear.
 Hotel prices drop substantially, sometimes by 30-50%.
-The tradeoff: some speedboat operators reduce schedules or cancel trips to the outer islands when conditions are rough, and the Cape Promthep sunset, one of the main draws, is unreliable behind cloud cover.
-For budget travelers comfortable with flexible itineraries, the shoulder months of May and October offer the best price-to-experience ratio.
+The tradeoff is reliability.
+Some speedboat operators reduce schedules or cancel trips to the outer islands when conditions are rough, and the Cape Promthep sunset, one of the main draws, is unreliable behind cloud cover.
+For budget travelers comfortable with flexible itineraries, the months of May and October offer the best balance of price against experience.
 The Old Town, temples, and elephant sanctuary are excellent in any month.

 Where you base yourself shapes how the island feels.
 The south, around Kata and Nai Harn, is quieter and closer to Promthep Cape and Ko Racha Yai.
 Karon sits between Kata and Patong, a reasonable midpoint.
 Patong puts you inside the energy of Bangla Road, which is either what you want or it isn’t.